-"The hour is coming, and now is, when the true worshipers shall worship the Father in spirit and in truth, for the Father is seeking such people to worship Him.
+“An hour is coming, and now is, when the true worshippers will worship the Father spiritually and truly, for the Father is searching for such people to worship Him.
 God is a spirit, and those who worship Him must worship Him in spirit and in truth.”

 Jesus, in John 4:23–24

-Before Moses' Law was given, the righteous worshiped God, on high hills (Gen. 12:8), in groves (Gen. 21:33), or anywhere else they chose, but in the Law, God changed that.
-In the Law, He commanded His people to offer their sacrifices in only one place, the place that He would choose (Dt.
+Before Moses’ law was given, the righteous worshipped God, on high hills (Gen. 12:8), in groves (Gen. 21:33), or anywhere else they chose, but in the law, God changed that.
+In the law, He commanded His people to offer their sacrifices in only one place, the place that He would choose (Dt.
 12:1–8).
 Those in Israel who continued to worship God in high places and groves after God chose that one place for sacrifices were considered transgressors, and some of them were executed by righteous kings and prophets for their rebellion.
-But whether or not they were punished by rulers on earth, after death, every one of those rebels against God’s new commandments in the Law was cast into hell by God – for obeying God’s old way of worship instead of His new way.
+But whether or not they were punished by rulers on earth, after death, every one of those rebels against God’s new commandments in the law was cast into hell by God – for obeying God’s old way of worship instead of His new way.
 Many of them justified their rebellion against God’s new way of worship by claiming that they were merely doing as Abraham did.
 But God’s damnation of them was just.

 Jesus’ response was completely unexpected.
-“Woman, believe me, the hour is coming when you will neither in this mountain nor in Jerusalem worship the Father.
-You don’t know what you worship.
-We know what we worship because salvation is of the Jews.
-The hour is coming, and now is, when true worshipers shall worship the Father in spirit and in truth, for the Father is seeking such people to worship Him.
+“Woman, believe me, an hour is coming when you’ll worship the Father neither in this mountain nor in Jerusalem.
+You don’t know what you’re worshipping; we know what we worship, for salvation is of the Jews.
+But an hour is coming, and now is, when true worshippers will worship the Father spiritually and truly, for the Father is searching for such people to worship Him.
 God is a spirit, and those who worship Him must worship Him in spirit and in truth” (Jn.
 4:21–24).
 Do we understand what Jesus was saying here?

-It was an extremely important matter under the Law for the Jews to worship as God commanded them to worship instead of worshiping Him as Abraham, Isaac, and Jacob worshiped.
+It was an extremely important matter under the law for the Jews to worship as God commanded them to worship instead of worshipping Him as Abraham, Isaac, and Jacob worshipped.
 The proper worship of God is no less important to our souls now.
-When God gave the Law to Israel, Moses could have said to them, “The time is coming, and now is, when neither in high places or groves will you worship God.
+When God gave the law to Israel, Moses could have said to them, “The time is coming, and now is, when neither in high places or groves will you worship God.
 They who worship God must worship him in ceremonies and truth, for God is seeking such people to worship Him.”
-In the Law, God was requiring Israel to change the method of worship, and their souls depended on obeying God’s new commandment to change!
-And just as there was a death penalty under the Law for those who obeyed God’s old commandment concerning worship instead of His new one, there is an eternal consequence now for those who worship God as Israel once did instead of the way Jesus said we MUST worship God: “in spirit and in truth.”
+In the law, God was requiring Israel to change the method of worship, and their souls depended on obeying God’s new commandment to change!
+And just as there was a death penalty under the law for those who obeyed God’s old commandment concerning worship instead of His new one, there is an eternal consequence now for those who worship God as Israel once did instead of the way Jesus said we MUST worship God: “in spirit and in truth.”

 The prophet Isaiah foretold of the time when God would command Israel to worship Him in the way Jesus mentioned to the Samaritan woman and to abandon the old way of worship in fleshly ceremonies.
-In the Law, for example, God commanded Israel to sacrifice oxen, but Isaiah said there was a time coming when whoever killed an ox for sacrifice would be guilty of a crime equivalent to the murder of a human being (Is.
+In the law, for example, God commanded Israel to sacrifice oxen, but Isaiah said there was a time coming when whoever killed an ox for sacrifice would be guilty of a crime equivalent to the murder of a human being (Isa.
 66:3).
 That is how much God hates the man who obeys old commandments!
-For another example, God commanded Israel’s priests to burn incense twice a day, every day of the year, but Isaiah said there was coming a time when whoever burned incense would be guilty of a crime equivalent to worshiping idols (Is.
+For another example, God commanded Israel’s priests to burn incense twice a day, every day of the year, but Isaiah said there was coming a time when whoever burned incense to God would be guilty of a crime equivalent to worshipping idols (Isa.
 66:3)!
-We know that whoever committed murder or worshiped idols was worthy of damnation; so, what does that tell us about how God feels about obeying old commandments concerning worship instead of His new ones?
+We know that whoever committed murder or worshipped idols was worthy of damnation; so, what does that tell us about how God feels about obeying old commandments concerning worship instead of His new ones?

-The way Abraham worshiped God is insufficient for salvation.
+The way Abraham worshipped God is insufficient for salvation.
 We all know that.
 None of us feels obligated to worship God on high hills and in groves.
-But we do not all understand that the way Peter, James, and John worshiped God, the Law's way of ceremonies and holy days, is also insufficient for us.
-Those righteous men were Jews, and they worshiped as the Law commanded Jews to worship.
-But when the Spirit came, they received the power to worship God "in a new and living way.”
+But we do not all understand that the way Peter, James, and John worshipped God, the law’s way of ceremonies and holy days, is also insufficient for us.
+Those righteous men were Jews, and they worshipped as the law commanded Jews to worship.
+But when the Spirit came, they received the power to worship God in “a new and living way.”
 That is what Jesus died for, and that is what he is living for, to give us power to worship as God now commands men to worship.
 To refuse that access to acceptable worship is to make ourselves worthy of damnation.
 To accept it is eternal life.